-The Human Nutrition major is designed to provide the didactic coursework necessary to prepare students to address the nutrition needs of individuals or groups through prevention or management of illness or chronic disease.
+The Master of Science Human Nutrition is designed to provide the didactic coursework necessary to prepare students to address the nutrition needs of individuals or groups through prevention or management of illness or chronic disease.
 This major also encompasses nutrition science, the application of the principles of biochemistry, physiology, and biology to human nutritional needs.
 The major includes two tracks: the Didactic Program in Dietetics (DPD) track leading to becoming a Registered Dietitian/Nutritionist (RDN), and the Nutrition Sciences track leading to application in research or industry.
-Students who enter the MS in Human Nutrition will need to complete a separate accredited dietetic internship before taking the exam to become an RDN.
-Alternatively, students who are interested in becoming an RDN can apply to the MS in Nutrition and Dietetics, which combines classroom and experiential training and does not require a separate internship.
-Applicants to the program should indicate to which track they are applying.
+Applicants to the program should indicate to which track they are applying in their essay/personal statement.